-The two varieties, cassia and Ceylon, have somewhat comparable flavors.
-Cassia cinnamon isn’t quite as sweet as Ceylon cinnamon.
-Interestingly, the Ceylon (remember, that is the “real” cinnamon) is also harder to find in most supermarkets.
-Typically, you have to head to a specialty store to find the “true” cinnamon.
+The two varieties, cassia and Ceylon, have somewhat comparable flavors, but cassia cinnamon isn’t quite as sweet as Ceylon cinnamon.
+Ceylon cinnamon is also harder to find in most supermarkets.
+Typically, you have to head to a specialty store to find “true” cinnamon.

 Now this is where things get interesting.
-The cassia (aka “fake”) cinnamon contains a very high amount of coumarin.
-(16) Coumarin is a flavoring substance, and it can be toxic.
-(17) The fake cinnamon typically contains over 1,000 times more coumarin compared with the real cinnamon.
-(18) Large amounts of coumarin, especially prolonged daily use, could potentially cause health problems (e.g., liver damage).
+The cassia cinnamon contains a very high amount of coumarin, a flavoring substance that can be toxic.
+(16), (17) The fake cinnamon typically contains over 1,000 times more coumarin compared with the real cinnamon.
+(18) Ingesting large amounts of coumarin, especially prolonged daily use, could potentially cause health problems (e.g. liver damage).
 (19)

 Perhaps most frustrating is that it is very hard to determine what type of cinnamon is found in a bottle or package.
-This leaves us with the choice of looking at cinnamon sticks and trying to pick between the real and the fake.
-Ceylon cinnamon can then be blended into a powder.
+You can purchase Ceylon cinnamon sticks that can then be blended into a powder.
 Remember, the Ceylon sticks will be lighter and softer in appearance.
 If this option isn’t available for you, you can also purchase real, organic cinnamon online.

 The Bottom Line